skulptur/note-fns/README.md

 ## About

-Use this library when you need a comprehensive but lightweight solution for working with musical notes.
+Use this library when you need a comprehensive but lightweight solution for working with musical notes in Typescript.
 It re-exports most of the music-fns library and adds some more on top.

 __Please refer to music-fns documentation until documentation is added here.__